Dale Roberts

 Investment

-Russia looked to show themselves off on the global stage for over a decade which included doing well at Eurovision as well as hosting the Winter Olympics in Sochi in 2014 and the World Cup in 2018.
+Russia looked to show itself off on the global stage for over a decade which included doing well at Eurovision as well as hosting the Winter Olympics in Sochi in 2014 and the World Cup in 2018.

 That investment would no doubt play out on the sporting field as well.

-Additionally big nations like France and Spain will always have the legacy and money to do well at football and that works at Eurovision, when a Big 5 nation occasionally does well.
+Additionally, big nations like France and Spain will always have the legacy and money to do well at football and that works at Eurovision, when a Big 5 nation occasionally does well.

 National mood